Associate Professor of History

 The Birth of Chinese Feminism: Essential Texts in Transnational Theory, co-editor and co-translator, with Lydia Liu & Dorothy Ko; Columbia University Press, 2013.

 |Mao Zedong Zhuan [Biography of Mao Zedong].
 Translation and adaptation of Mao Zedong and China in the Twentieth Century World.
 Changsha: Hunan People’s Press, 2013.|

 |Mao Zedong and China in the Twentieth-Century World: A Concise History.
 Durham, NC: Duke University Press 2010.|

 |Staging the World: Chinese Nationalism at the Turn of the Twentieth Century.
 Durham, NC: Duke University Press 2002.|

 |Rethinking the 1898 Reform Period: Political and Cultural Change in Modern China, co-editor (with Peter Zarrow); Harvard University, Council on East Asian Publications 2002.|

 |Marxism beyond Marxism, co-editor (with Saree Makdisi and Cesare Casarino), Routledge 1996.|

-The Magic of Concepts: Philosophy and the Economic in Twentieth-Century China.
-Duke University Press.
+The Magic of Concepts: Essays on Philosophy, History and the Economic in Twentieth-Century China.
+Duke University Press, Fall 2016.

-“Mao Zedong and the Contemporary Global Conjuncture,” Das Argument (in German), forthcoming, January 2012.
+“Mao Zedong and the Contemporary Global Conjuncture,” Das Argument (in German), January 2012.

 “The Flight to Rights: 1990s China and Beyond,” Wang Ban, ed., Special Issue on “China and Theory,” Telos 151 (Summer 2010): 87-104.